Eco-Flow/Eco-Flow.github.io/about.md

 # Contact

-To learn more about this initiative or enquire about a collaboration contact Chris Wyatt -> c . wyatt AT ucl . ac .  uk
+To learn more about this initiative or enquire about a collaboration contact:

-Or Simon Murray
+Chris Wyatt - `c . wyatt AT ucl . ac .  uk`

+AND

--> simon . murray AT ucl . ac .  uk
+Simon Murray - `simon . murray AT ucl . ac .  uk`

-Or
+OR

--> ecoflow . ucl AT gmail . com
+`ecoflow . ucl AT gmail . com`